Jaye Muller: Critical reception

 Aron Gibson of BandRumors wrote about the first Count Jaye album: "Jaye Muller, the charismatic German songwriter, frontman and accidental tech pioneer who shot to fame in the early 90s with his seminal record We Are The Majority, is back..."

 "Muller, who had made waves across Europe on shows like MTV Europe and who also made a splash on American TV..."

 "The rocky but Beatlesque sounding songs are “raw and dirty” indeed but are also well crafted.
 The lack of autotuned vocals is apparent at times but welcome in today’s world of overproduced pop perfection."

 Business career

 With his manager and former Beach Boys manager and lyricist, Jack Rieley, he went on to co-found the company JFAX Personal Telecom Inc. (later j2 Global) in 1995.
 The company allowed users to receive numerous types of media through email, including not only emails, but also faxes and voice messages.
 It did this by assigning each customer a phone number that received voice messages and faxes, then reroutes them to an email account.
 He got the idea for the company when he missed his faxes while traveling to different locations on tour.
 In 2000, Muller was nominated for the "Entrepreneur Of The Year Award".
 He later chose Richard Ressler to be the CEO of JFAX.
+Along with Jack Rieley, Muller is recognized as the inventor of the electronic fax and voice mail, later called "Unified Messaging".